sublimetext-io/docs.sublimetext.io/docs/reference/README.md

 title: Overview
 ---

-This section contains concise technincal information about Sublime Text.
+This section contains concise technical information about Sublime Text.
 It is intended mainly as a quick reference for advanced users